ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

-define a list of allowed YAML features, taking into account that the following ones might have interoperability issues with JSON:
+define a list of allowed YAML features, taking into account that the following ones might have interoperability issues with {{JSON}}:

 - multi-document YAML streams;
-- non UTF-8 encoding, since YAML supports UTF-16 and UTF-32 in addition to UTF-8;
+- non UTF-8 encoding.
+Before encoding YAML streams in UTF-16 or UTF-32,
+  it is important to note that {{Section 8.1 of JSON}} mandates the use of UTF-8 when exchanging JSON texts between systems that are not part of a closed ecosystem, and that Section 5.2 of [YAML] recommends the use of UTF-8;
 - mapping keys that are not strings;
 - circular references represented using anchor (see {{sec-yaml-exhaustion}}
   and {{example-yaml-cyclic}});